-Mothman and the Thunderbirds is a solo musician from the US who released his debut independent album, Into The Hollow, on May 21st, 2021.
-This would gratify Devin Townsend, The Armed, Astronoid, and Moon Tooth fans.
+Mothman and the Thunderbirds is a solo musician from the US who released his debut independent album, “Into The Hollow.”
+The album would gratify Devin Townsend, The Armed, Astronoid, and Moon Tooth fans.

-The First Three Sins of Into The Hollow
+The First Three Sins, The Summary

-As soon as the listener presses the play button, one is welcome to the opening title track, Mothman Takes Flight, with a welcoming of a duet of vocals and a sludgy progression of the guitars and drums.
+As soon as the listener presses the play button, one is welcomed to the opening title track, Mothman Takes Flight, with a welcoming of a duet of vocals and a sludgy progression of the guitars and drums.

 As the journey continues with the second track, Hollowed Earth, and the remaining ten songs, the listener is taken on a thought-provoking exploration of cryptids, conspiracy views, cryptozoology, and folklore based in Philadelphia.
 These themes are interwoven with lyrical discussions on anxiety, isolation, global warming, war, and manufactured consent, offering a diverse and intellectually stimulating experience.